 Name:

 School:

 Role/Job Title:

 Line Manager:

-Please outline the nature of your complaint (giving as multiple including examples and dates).
-Any documentary evider included with your submission with its relevance clearly nce should be
+Please outline the nature of your complaint (giving as much detail as possible including examples and dates).
+Any documentary evidence should be included with your submission with its relevance clearly detailed.

 What action has been taken so far to resolve this?
-Who has what was the result?
-If no informal action has been take reasons why.
+Who has considered it and what was the result?
+If no informal action has been taken please explain the reasons why.

 Please outline why you are still dissatisfied.

-Please explain what outcome you are seeking and how the achieved. his might be
+Please explain what outcome you are seeking and how this might be achieved.

 Signed Date